mmore500/mmore500.github.io/_posts/2018-01-21-my-record-keeping-setup.md

 To me, the term record-keeping calls to mind dusty Bankers boxes with looping, slanty years scrawled in sharpie on the side lining the basement hallway.
 As a kid, empty Bankers boxes were *a lot* of fun.
-I doubt that dutifully stuffing them with boring ol' 1093-UGH-es, 2098-BS-es, and itemized accountings of every VHS tape we took to Goodwill was as much fun for my parents.
+For my parents, I doubt that dutifully stuffing them with boring ol' 1093-UGH-es, 2098-BS-es, and itemized accountings of every VHS tape we took to Goodwill was as exciting.

 ![boring vs rad](/resources/bankersboxes.jpg){:width="100%"}